 Goal: collect data, change nothing.

-Resist the urge to fix things in week one.
-The habit of jumping to solutions before understanding the problem is how people end up spinning — cycling through the same goals year after year without traction.
+The urge to jump straight to fixing things is the trap.
+The habit of leaping to solutions before understanding the problem is how people end up spinning — cycling through the same goals year after year without traction.
+We are the sort of people who look at the data first.

 Health Audit